timmerkt/github-handbook/_pages/policies/tech-policies/security-incidents.md

 <!-- This needs to be populated with VA specific information -->

-##For Responders
+## For Responders

 Responders to an incident (as defined above) are entitled to take steps to remediate the immediate problem without worrying about whether or not the work is billable for up to eight person-hours of work per incident.
 Fix the problem, and then worry about how we will account for your time.

-### Preventing future incidents with Git Seekrets
+### Preventing future incidents

-If an incident involved exposing environment variables or private configuration data, consider [adding a Rule](https://github.com/18F/laptop#git-seekret) to the Git Seekrets installation to prevent further incidents across TTS.
+Please take a look at the [sensitve information page]({{site.baseurl}}/sensitive-information) to learn about tools to help you avoid commiting sensitive information to your repository.